martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/README.md

   'df_final' output data frame.
   [This fulfils part 5 of the assignment instructions stated above.]

-- The result is the final data frame.
+- The result is the final data frame containing the expected 180 rows; 30 volunteers * 6 activities.
 The first two columns contain the variables 'Subject ID' numbers and 'Activity', then the rest of the columns contain the means of the various requested quantities.
 The names of these columns are modified slightly with the prefix "Mean of ", just to distinguish them from the original raw data.
-Finally the output is written out as "Week_4_output_table.txt".
+Finally the output is written out as
+  "Week_4_output_table.txt".

 - This final data frame is tidy.
 All of the columns correspond only to variables (the activity is treated as a qualitative variable).
 Also all of the rows contain only observations - which activity was happening,